Postgraduate Taught Sheffield Scholarship 2018

 Eligibility and award criteria

-To be eligible for the scholarships, applicants must be a national of or permanently domiciled in one of the following countries:
+To be eligible for the scholarships, applicants must be a national of or permanently domiciled in one of the following:

 |East and South Africa: Kenya, Uganda, Botswana, Zimbabwe, Zambia, Malawi, South Africa, Tanzania, Mauritius||Latin America: Argentina, Brazil, Bolivia, Chile, Colombia, Ecuador, Guyana, Mexico, Paraguay, Panama, Peru, Uruguay, Venezuela|